MacroFunUV/QuAnTeTrack/cran-comments.md

 Al `print()`, `cat()`, and `writeLines()` statements have been replaced with `message()`, `warning()`, or wrapped in `if (verbose)` where appropriate, following best practices described at: https://contributor.r-project.org/cran-cookbook/code_issues.html#using-printcat.

-There is still one NOTE about possibly misspelled words ("Tetrapod", "Trackways", "palaeo", "tetrapod", "trackways").
-These are domain-specific and intentionally used.
+There is one NOTE about possibly misspelled words ("Tetrapod", "Trackways", "palaeo", "tetrapod", "trackways", author names like "Batschelet", "Benhamou", "Rohlf", etc.); these are domain-specific and intentionally used.

 The package now passes `R CMD check --as-cran` with no ERRORs or WARNINGs on my local system.